 Break down your budget into phases, activities, and tasks

 A project can’t start without a detailed budget.
-Rodeo prompts users to start all projects with a budget.
+Rodeo Drive prompts users to start all projects with a budget.
 Users can divide their projects into phases and add activities and tasks within each of those phases.

-By adding either time activities or expenses to each phase, Rodeo will automatically calculate how much each phase will cost in addition to totaling the cost of the overall project.
+By adding either time activities or expenses to each phase, Rodeo Drive will automatically calculate how much each phase will cost in addition to totaling the cost of the overall project.

-If you’re working on a project that resembles a project you’ve previously completed, Rodeo allows you to copy your old budget’s framework to your new project, saving you time.
+If you’re working on a project that resembles a project you’ve previously completed, Rodeo Drive allows you to copy your old budget’s framework to your new project, saving you time.

 Turn your project budget into client-ready estimates